Anxiety is when you care too much about everything.

 “Sertraline is a medicine used to treat depression, obsessive-compulsive disorder, panic attacks, or post-traumatic stress disorder (PTSD).
 It belongs to a group of medicines called selective serotonin reuptake inhibitors (SSRIs).
 It is believed that SSRIs work by increasing the activity of certain chemicals working in our brains called neurotransmitters.
 They pass signals from one brain cell to another.
 Although we don’t know for certain, the neurotransmitters that are most likely to be involved in depression and some other conditions are thought to be serotonin and noradrenaline.”

 Suffering from anxiety is like being constantly afraid of something.
-What nobody really knows.
-Your mind makes you believe that there is something to always worry about, it makes you severely over-think, dissect and dwell on the smallest & most silliest of things.
+What nobody really knows is that your mind makes you believe that there is something to always worry about, think about things more than you really humanly should and just dissect it over & over & over… dwell on the smallest and most silliest of things.

 You are constantly fighting a never-ending battle within yourself, that not only are you mentally exhausted, but the physical effects can be so incredibly crippling such as insomnia, panic attacks, loss of appetite and breathing difficulties.